misken/obflowsim/README.md

-# obflowsim - a research project
+# obflowsim - a flexible discrete event simulation model for inpatient obstetric flows

+**IMPORTANT** The OB patient flow simulation metamodeling research project formerly residing in this repo has moved to its new home at [obflowsim-mm](https://github.com/misken/obflowsim-mm).

 The obflowsim Python package is a discrete event simulation model built with